Medications that worsen dementia: A clinical guide

 • Propranolol

-Many medicines mentioned above are a part of the regime for a lot of elderly or mid-aged patients.
+Many of the medications mentioned above are part of the regular regime for older adults.

 How do I know my loved one has medication-induced dementia?